 The Clean Bay Backers are a diverse group of public, private and non-profit members who represent community interests in creating a better future through restoring the natural and economic heritage of the Lower Fox River and Bay of Green Bay.
 For the past few years, the group has led an annual "Bringing Back the Bay Tour" targeted for community leaders and elected officials.
 The tour topics highlight various environmental concerns and restoration efforts in the area.

-Community Advisory Committee meetings are open to public attendance and advertised on the DNR Public Meetings Calendar.
+Community Advisory Committee meetings are open to public attendance and advertised on the DNR Public Hearings and Meetings Calendar.

 To learn more about community events, volunteer opportunities and more, check out these links.

 The Lower Green Bay and Fox River Area of Concern includes the last 7 miles of the Fox River from the De Pere Dam to the mouth and extends into lower Green Bay up to an imaginary line crossing the bay from Long Tail Point to Point au Sable.

 Although this part of the River and Bay is where water quality is most severely impacted, land and water uses upstream in the Fox–Wolf basin also have a great impact on the Area of Concern.
 To fully restore the Area of Concern a "watershed approach" will be needed to address upstream water quality.